Ecwid/ecwid-api-docs/includes/_products.md

 **HTTP Status** | Description
 --------- | -----------| -----------
-500 | Request failed or there was an internal server error 404 | Product/file is not found
+500 | Request failed or there was an internal server error 404 | Product or file is not found

 #### Error response body (optional)